saagarika1/devopslab/README.md

-devopslab
+Devopslab
-Hello World
+Hello World!!
-This is my first time workinh with git
+This is my first time working with git.
-This is added via git hub editor
+This is added via git hub editor.
-This is added through branch featurea
+This is added through branch feature.
-This is added via remote repository
+This is added via remote repository.